Iran to boost production by drilling 35 new wells on ‘world’s largest offshore gas field’

 The South Pars field – shared with Qatar, where it is known as the North field – is considered to be “the world’s largest offshore gas field” and contains highly sour gas that, as a result, is corrosive in nature and all wells being drilled on the field require very high grades of nickel alloy OCTG tubing – for instance, Alloy 28 grade.

 The field is estimated to contain 410 trillion cubic feet of gas on the Iranian side and 75.5 trillion cubic feet of gas have been produced so far.
-The POGC official further elaborated that the initial pressure of the South Pars gas reservoir in the Kangan and Dalan layers – located at a depth of 3,000 meters underground in the Persian Gulf – has decreased from about 5,200 PSI to 3,500 PSI during the past 20 years of exploitation activities.
+The POGC official further elaborats that the initial pressure of the South Pars gas reservoir in the Kangan and Dalan layers – located at a depth of 3,000 meters underground in the Persian Gulf – has decreased from about 5,200 PSI to 3,500 PSI during the past 20 years of exploitation activities.

 According to Nabavi, out of 341 wells, which have been drilled and completed at the South Pars field by 38 platforms, 308 wells are currently active.
-The daily gas production capacity at this field is about 700 million cubic meters per day, and this production is expected to increase to 730 million cubic meters per day with the commissioning of South Pars Phase 11.
+The daily gas production capacity at this field is about 700 million cubic meters per day, and the production is expected to increase to 730 million cubic meters per day with the commissioning of South Pars Phase 11.

 Furthermore, the POGC official sees the installation of pressure-boosting compressors as the most important method of maintaining gas production at the field.
-In line with this, Nabavi outlined that “NIOC plans to prioritize this issue in the coming years by installing pressure-boosting compressors and exploiting other gas sources to prevent production drop in the country.”
+In line with this, Nabavi outlines that “NIOC plans to prioritize this issue in the coming years by installing pressure-boosting compressors and exploiting other gas sources to prevent production drop in the country.”

 Kish slated to come online next year